CafeOBJ/cafeobj/manual/md/overview.md

 we want to speak about.
 In the following equations, or sometimes called axioms, will equate different terms.
-Equating here is meant in the algebraic sense, but also in the term-rewriting sense, as equations form the basis of rewrite rules which provide \_cafeobj with the executable semantics:
+Equating here is meant in the algebraic sense, but also in the term-rewriting sense, as equations form the basis of rewrite rules which provide CafeOBJ with the executable semantics:
 `````
 eq fst( < A:Nat , B:Nat > ) = A .